-On January 23, 2014, we completed the offer and sale of 200 shares of Series B Preferred stock, resulting in net proceeds of \$200,000 to us.
-These shares were issued from the designated 9,000,000 share of Preferred Stock, par value as the Board may determine.
+On December 30, 2016, we completed an offer and sale of 50 shares of Series F Preferred stock, resulting in net proceeds of \$50,000 to us.
+These shares were issued from the designated 10,000,000 share of Preferred Stock, par value as the Board may determine.

-In connection with the issuance of the Series B Preferred Stock, we issued 2,857,142 five-year Class L warrants with an exercise price of \$0.10 per share of our common stock with a fair value of \$92,242 as determined using a Black Scholes model and allocation between the preferred shares and the warrants as prescribed by ASC 470.
-Additionally, after accounting for the fair value of the warrant, a beneficial conversion feature of \$50,000 was determined to exist, which represented a deemed dividend to the holder of the preferred shares recognizable immediately upon issue due to the ability to convert the shares concurrent with issuance of the preferred shares.
-Both the fair value of the warrants and the beneficial conversion feature were charged to Additional paid in capital at the date of issuance.
+In connection with the issuance of the Series F Preferred Stock, we issued a total of 1,666,667, five-year Class S warrants to purchase shares of our common stock.
+The Class S warrants have an exercise price of \$0.03 per share of our common stock and had a relative fair value of \$24,138, as determined using a Black Scholes model and allocation between the preferred shares and the warrants.
+The fair value of the warrants was estimated on the issue dates using the following weighted average assumptions: